SylvainRX/WDMyCloud-MediaSorter/README.md

 Your WD My Cloud should now be able to sort any files or directory of files dropped into /shares/YourShare/repository.
-You can further edit sortmedias.sh to specify a directory in which write a log file and a trash directory to move unsorted files into.
+You can further edit sortmedias.sh to specify a directory in which to write a log file and a trash directory to move unsorted files into.

 I have made this sorting algorithm in a way that the bittorrent client Transmission can also drop its downloaded files into the sorting repository and have them sorted automatically.
+If you wish to install transmission, you can uncomment the last lines in install.sh.
+In prior to install transmission, you may want to create a new user "debian-transmission" via the web ui and grant it full access on the shares transmission may write into.